syncfusion-content/blazor-docs/blazor/diagram-component/symbol-palette.md

 The `IsExpanded` property of palette allows to expand/collapse its palette items.

-The following code illustrates how to change the title and isexpanded properties at runtime.
+The following code illustrates how to change the Title and IsExpanded properties at runtime.

 ```csharp
 symbolpalette.Palettes[0].Title = "NewTitle";